brynary/rack-bug/README.md

 Insight
 =========

-Insight began life as an LRDesign fork of Insight.
+Insight began life as an LRDesign fork of Rack::Bug.
 We started a fork because the main project wasn't making progress on Rails 3 support.
 Having made really significant archetectural changes, we'll be keeping Insight a separate project for the forseeable future.

 * Forked From: [http://github.com/brynary/rack-bug](http://github.com/brynary/rack-bug)